antived/Python_Y1_Progs/README.md

 - Problem-4: profit_max_trading.py

 ## Flask framework webapp practise programs
-- 1: Basic app using template with one variable and one route
+- 1: Basic app using template with one variable and one route: flask1-basic-template/app.py
 - 2: